Bunicorn

 Obtaining Pool Addresses

 It is necessary to specify which pools are to be used for the token swap.
-Get the list of pool addresses before proceeding.
+Get the list of before proceeding.

 Examples